What is a Foster Parent? Things You Need to Know

 One primary reason why children enter foster care is that their home environments are abusive, neglectful, or harmful in some way.
 In Virginia alone, 5,792 children were found in situations of abuse and neglect in 2020.

-That's why it's so important for folks like you, who are stable financially and emotionally and who can give a good safe environment for foster children to live in, to take on the role of foster parents.
-Without your generosity of spirit and your love of duty, these children would keep on suffering in terrible situations.
+That's why it's so important for folks like you, who are stable financially and emotionally and who can give a good, safe environment for foster children to live in, to take on the role of foster parents.
+Without your generosity of spirit and your love of duty, these children would continue to suffer in terrible situations.

-The local Department of Social Services has custody of these children in group homes and needs the support of Child Placing Agencies like Extra Special Parents to find and support foster families and complete all the pre-service training and the home study.
+The local Department of Social Services has custody of these children in group homes.
+It requires the support of Child Placing Agencies, such as Extra Special Parents, to find and support foster families, as well as complete all pre-service training and the home study.

 How Does Fostering To Adopt Work?